 Mornings Are Mine

-Fall mornings offering the opportunity for reflection, 2nd Tuesday revisits a piece by the author Hilda Wales.
+Fall mornings offer the opportunity for reflection.
+2nd Tuesday revisits a piece by the author Hilda Wales.

 For 70 years I’ve slipped out of the bedroom early in the morning with my finger in the door as a cushion to keep clicks or bangs from waking someone – my sister, my roommates, my husband.
 I’ve raced the robins to claim early morning as my own.